ITfoxtec/FoxIDs/docs/users.md

 The password is never saved needer in logs or in Cosmos DB.
 Instead, a hash of the password is saved along with the rest of the user information.

 ### Password hash
-Foxids is designed to support a growing number of algorithms with different iterations by saving information about the hash algorithm used alongside the actually hash.
-Therefore, Foxids can validate an old hash algorithm and at the same time save new hashes with a new hash algorithm.
+FoxIDs is designed to support a growing number of algorithms with different iterations by saving information about the hash algorithm used alongside the actually hash.
+Therefore, FoxIDs can validate an old hash algorithm and at the same time save new hashes with a new hash algorithm.

-Currently Foxids support and use hash algorithm `P2HS512:10` which is defined as:
+Currently FoxIDs support and use hash algorithm `P2HS512:10` which is defined as:

 - The `HMAC` algorithm (`RFC 2104`) using the `SHA-512` hash function (`FIPS 180-4`).
 - With 10 iterations.